- 9 Days

-Deluxe motorcoach transportation, 8 nights accommodation, 8 breakfasts, 3 lunches, 5 dinners, all highlights listed, Tour Director, Connections Program and all taxes.
+Motorcoach transportation, 8 nights accommodation, 8 breakfasts, 4 lunches, 5 dinners, all highlights listed, Tour Director, Connections Program, and all taxes.

 Prices are in Canadian dollars, are per person and include HST and TVQ.

-Board the DeNureTours motorcoach, sit back and relax, and get to know your fellow passengers.
+Board a deluxe motorcoach, sit back and relax, and get to know your fellow passengers.
 After arriving at the hotel and settling into your room, enjoy dinner this evening with your new friends.

 Travel the byroads this morning to Saint-Jean-Port-Joli, the woodcarver’s capital of Quebec.
 Take some time to view the intricate skill of some local woodcarvers before journeying on to overnight in the charming seaside town of Matane.